Wizcorp/phonegap-facebook-plugin/.github/issue_template.md

 A clear and concise description of what you expected to happen

+**Sample repo**

+A sample repo is needed for this issue to be fixed, please provide one in order to reproduce the problem.

+You could for example try to use the [cordova-plugin-facebook4-lab](https://github.com/peterpeterparker/cordova-plugin-facebook4-lab) to reproduce your issue.

 **Plugin version, OS, devices, etc**

 Please provide information about the plugin version, OS, devices etc. where you faced your issue

-**Sample repo**

-A sample repo will dramatically decrease the time needed for this issue to be fixed, if you could, please provide one in order to reproduce the problem

-Alternatively, provide a link to the source code of your app

 **Additional Context**